kubernetes/website/content/en/docs/contribute/style/style-guide.md

 ## Kubernetes.io word list

-A list of Kubernetes-specific terms and words to be used consistently across the site.
+A list of Kubernetes-specific terms and words to be used consistently in text across the site.

 {{< table caption = "Kubernetes.io word list" >}}
 Term | Usage